RobinCPC/nexgrc_experimental/README.md

 rosrun pmc6r_control simple_mover
 ```

-Note: In GRC Controller socket server part
+Note: In GRC Controller socket server part.

-You need to set Inbouad rule of port (1688) for tcp connection (Windows Firewall --> Advanced Setting)
+You need to set Inbouad rule of port (such as 1688) for tcp connection (From `Windows Firewall` -> `Advanced Setting`)